How to Organize a Golf Tournament Fundraiser [Steps + Ideas]

 4. Caddie auction

 As we have mentioned, it is essential to be creative when finding volunteers for your event.
 A Caddie Auction can be an excellent opportunity to recruit volunteers and raise additional funds at your next golf tournament.
-This idea is great for all-women’s events where golfers are just there to have fun and feel pampered.

-You can find men in the community who will have fun with this idea.
 Ensure you have enough caddies for all teams and auction them off one by one before the game.
 A caddie auction can bring in a few thousand dollars if your event is large enough.

 5. Virtual golf events

-Virtual golf tournaments can be a chance for supporters to raise funds while doing their favorite past-time.
+Virtual golf tournaments can be a chance for supporters to raise funds while doing their favorite pastimes.
 You can choose a day and connect with courses in the area to give your supporters a discount, or you can ask golfers to create their own peer-to-peer campaign and ask for pledges.

 6. Beat the pro